CollaboRateMgmt/CollaboRate/README.md

   - Measure and penalize people's bugs with maximum accuracy.
   - Reduce the financial risk of project failure to a minimum.
 For this:
     - Share financial risks with the crowd to a maximum.
-  - Determine the size of the project (work done) with maximum accuracy.
+  - Determine the actual size of the completed project with maximum accuracy.
 Customer pays as per this size.
 For this:
     - Define a measure of mental work, that has maximum accuracy.
-  - Onus of estimation of the maximum project size (total amount of mental work done by the crowd to complete the project) rests with the customer.
+  - Onus of estimation of the maximum project size rests with the customer.
 They estimate to ensure that the project is within their budget.
 It is NOT used to fix the project price.
 The crowdsourcing vendor acts as a guide to the estimation process.
 - Address security concerns with crowdsourcing, to a maximum.
 - Do not crowdsource work that is hard to measure.
 Also, do not crowdsource work that needs a significant amount of knowledge, coordination or trust to execute.
 The crowdsourcing vendor must do these tasks.
 The vendor should automate them as far as possible.